jabiuddin/hands-on/README.md

 #  welcome hands-on
-# learning the react
+# Learning The React
-# learning the react-native
+# Learning The React-native
-# learning npm and yarn
+# Learning npm and yarn